aob123/book-me-in/README.md

 ## Usage

 After the initial setup and both the server and client are running, the client can be accessed from a browser at localhost:5173

+## Project status

+This project is under development and has reached the stage where it works.
+The code needs to be refactored and the following features are to be implemented:

+- Booking validation, currently not implemented which means two or more bookings can be made at the same time.
+- Seperate page to edit settings (add/remove categories and adjust open hours)